numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 By default, the script will generate a predicted rating for all movies in the dataset for the highest user ID number.

-## Dowloading the results to your local machine
+## Downloading the results to your local machine

 The results can now be copied back via ssh secure copy.
 To do this, use scp from your _local
 machine_: